iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/e3/TILLAGE_TRACTION_&_LAND_DEVELOPMENT_MACHINERY.md

-# Syllabus

-## Tillage, Traction & Land Development Machinery
-### AE 785 03

-**Course Objective:**

-The primary objective of this course is to introduce tillage, traction devices, and land development machinery used in Agricultural Engineering activities in farms.
-Secondly, this course introduces soil properties, soil-tillage-tool mechanics, and traction theory associated with such technologies used in agricultural works.

-## Course Outline:

 1. **Introduction (4 hours)**
    * Soil physical conditions required for plant growth
    * Role of cultivation in producing favorable tilth